 Ziggy Cup for Low Cervix

-A common question is whether or not you can use the Ziggy Cup if you have a low cervix.
+A common question is whether or not you can use it if you have a low cervix.
 Not sure of your cervix height?
 Here’s how you check it:

 Insert your index finger into your vagina.
 If you…